Certified Municipal Stormwater Inspector

 Permits require "Qualified Personnel" conduct inspections and be part of the Stormwater Team.
 National Stormwater Center certifies graduates.
 This certification indicates that the services conducted are being performed by professionals who have met the established standards of knowledge, experience, and competence required in the field of stormwater inspections.
 The National Stormwater Center's CSI-MS4 class has been an integral part of the success of more than 7,333 municipal inspectors across the country.

 During these times, our training classes are being conducted via instructor-led, interactive webinar technology.
-The National Stormwater Center cares about the health and safety of our customers and our staff, and will continue to practice physical distancing measures until such time that in-person classes can safely be resumed.
+The National Stormwater Center cares about the health and safety of our customers and our staff and will continue to practice physical distancing measures until such time that in-person classes can safely be resumed.
 Testing will be conducted; students are required to achieve a minimum overall score of 75% to be awarded 1.4 CEUs (Continuing Education Units), and a five (5) year Certified Municipal Stormwater Inspector certificate from the National Stormwater Center.

 Municipal Personnel who take this course typically have responsibility for: